blsaenz/roms-part/README.md

 - **`roms-join`** replaces `Tools-Roms/ncjoin.F` (and, for the scaling problem it solves, competes with the MPI-parallel `ncjoin_mpi.F`) -- joins those tiles back into one whole-domain, compressed netCDF file.

+MPI-parallel FORTRAN partition/join tools do exist but under many circumstances are difficult to comile and use.
+This python package attempts similar functionality with easier setup.

 ## Install